Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 - extremely uncomfortable: imagine trying to rest with tubes hanging out of your body!

-- difficult to handle: the tubes need to be kept in place so you have to be extra mindful of their presence.
+- difficult to handle: the tummy tuck tubes need to be kept in place so you have to be extra mindful of their presence.

 - troublesome to keep clean: the tubes need to be drained daily to keep them working properly.

-- a factor that contributes to infection: the drains are placed through open incisions into your body, and these open wounds are highly susceptible to infection.
-Drains prolong recovery because of these open incisions.
+- a factor that contributes to infection: the abdominoplasty drains are placed through open incisions into your body, and these open wounds are highly susceptible to infection.
+Tummy tuck drains prolong recovery because of these open wounds.

 - possibly painful, particularly if they fall out